AryanM1380/React-Node-Technical-Assessment_test/README.md

 The API endpoints for the backend can be documented using tools like Postman or Swagger.
 Include endpoints for user authentication, menu items, orders, and more.

+## Note From Me
+I would like to sincerely thank you for reviewing my submission.
+My name is Aryan, and I am passionate about building scalable and user-friendly applications using the MERN stack and modern web technologies.
+I truly enjoyed working on this assessment as it gave me the opportunity to demonstrate both my problem-solving ability and attention to detail.

+I also want to kindly apologize for the slight delay in submission.
+Despite the time challenge, I made sure to complete the requested fixes and enhancements carefully and to a high standard.
+I am excited about the possibility of contributing my skills to your team and would be glad to discuss this further during the technical interview.